 | File Path | WebLogic application deployment directories | Use File Integrity Monitoring (FIM) to watch for the creation of new JSP, WAR, or EAR files in application directories, which could be web shells. |

 java process spawning shells or writing executable files to disk.
 This is a crucial layer of defense for detecting zero-day exploitation.
-This aligns with D3FEND's D3-PA - Process Analysis.The primary mitigation is to apply the security patches provided by Oracle in the January 2026 CPU immediately.
+This aligns with D3FEND's D3-PA - Process Analysis.Oracle's January 2026 CPU includes another CVSS 10.0 flaw (CVE-2025-66516 in Apache Tika) and addresses over 235 remotely exploitable vulnerabilities across 30+ product families.

 Cybersecurity professional with over 10 years of specialized experience in security operations, threat intelligence, incident response, and security automation.
 Expertise spans SOAR/XSOAR orchestration, threat intelligence platforms, SIEM/UEBA analytics, and building cyber fusion centers.
 Background includes technical enablement, solution architecture for enterprise and government clients, and implementing security automation workflows across IR, TIP, and SOC use cases.